BertilBraun/Advanced-Techniques-in-Chess-Engines/README.md

 ## Overview

-This repository hosts a collection of three distinct chess bot projects, each exploring different approaches to chess AI development.
-From handcrafted algorithms to cutting-edge machine learning techniques, these projects aim to cover a broad spectrum of AI strategies in the realm of chess.
+This repository hosts a collection of four distinct chess bot projects, each exploring different approaches to chess AI development, ranging from handcrafted algorithms to advanced machine learning and beyond.
+The addition of the AI-ZeroChessBot-C++ project marks a significant milestone in our exploration, representing the most developed and sophisticated chess engine in our collection.
+It is a direct port of the AI-ZeroChessBot to C++, further developed to leverage the performance benefits of the language.
+From foundational frameworks to cutting-edge techniques, these projects aim to cover a comprehensive spectrum of AI strategies in the domain of chess.
 Each project is contained within its own subfolder, allowing for focused development and exploration.

 ## Projects

 ### 0. Framework (Subfolder: `Framework`)

-A basic framework to evaluate and play chess games, providing a foundation for the subsequent chess bot projects.
-This framework includes a abstract `ChessBot` class which can be extended to implement different chess bots, as well as a `GameManager` class to manage game state and interactions between bots.
-It also includes a GUI based `HumanPlayer` class to allow human players to play against the chess bot.
-The framework also provides a `Tournament` class to run a all vs all tournament between different chess bots.
+Provides the basic infrastructure for evaluating and playing chess games, serving as the foundation for the other projects.
+Includes essential classes such as `ChessBot`, `GameManager`, `HumanPlayer`, and `Tournament`.

 ### 1. HandcraftedChessBot (Subfolder: `HandcraftedChessBot`)

-A traditional chess bot that relies on handcrafted evaluation functions, search algorithms, and optimization techniques without the use of machine learning.
-This project focuses on the fundamentals of chess bot design, including move generation, board evaluation, and search strategies like alpha-beta pruning and iterative deepening.
+Focuses on traditional chess bot design principles, employing handcrafted evaluation functions and optimization techniques without machine learning.

 **Key Features**:

-- Alpha-beta pruning and iterative deepening for search optimization.
+- Alpha-beta pruning and iterative deepening.
-- Handcrafted evaluation functions including material count, piece-square tables, and pawn structure analysis.
+- Handcrafted evaluation functions focusing on material count, piece-square tables, and pawn structure.

 ### 2. NeuralNetChessBot (Subfolder: `NeuralNetChessBot`)

-This project introduces a neural network-based evaluator within a basic chess bot framework.
-It aims to explore the impact of replacing traditional, handcrafted evaluation methods with a machine learning model trained to understand and assess chess positions.
+Explores the integration of a neural network-based evaluator within a chess bot framework, aiming to assess chess positions dynamically through machine learning.

 **Key Features**:

-- Integration of a neural network for dynamic position evaluation.
+- Neural network for position evaluation.
-- Training and implementation of the neural network using chess game datasets.
+- Training of the neural network with chess game datasets.

 ### 3. AI-ZeroChessBot (Subfolder: `AI-ZeroChessBot`)

-Inspired by AlphaZero, this ambitious project seeks to implement a chess bot that combines deep neural networks with Monte Carlo Tree Search (MCTS) to guide move selection and position evaluation.
-It focuses on learning from self-play without relying on pre-existing game databases or handcrafted evaluation heuristics.
+Inspired by AlphaZero, this project combines deep neural networks with Monte Carlo Tree Search (MCTS) for move selection and position evaluation, learning from self-play.

 **Key Features**:

-- Deep neural network with policy and value heads to evaluate positions and suggest moves.
+- Deep neural network with policy and value heads.
-- Monte Carlo Tree Search integration for explorative and strategic move selection.
+- MCTS for strategic move selection.
-- Self-play training mechanism for continuous learning and improvement.
+- Self-play for continuous learning.

+### 4. AI-ZeroChessBot-C++ (Subfolder: `AI-ZeroChessBot-C++`)

+A significant evolution of the AI-ZeroChessBot, ported to C++ and further developed to harness the language's performance capabilities.
+This project represents the pinnacle of our chess engine development, emphasizing efficiency, advanced strategies, and self-improvement through deep learning and MCTS.

+**Key Features**:

+- Ported to C++ for enhanced performance and efficiency.
+- Advanced integration of deep learning and MCTS for superior strategic depth.
+- Focus on self-improvement through extensive self-play and continuous learning.

 ## Repository Structure